 Do I really need 10,000-baht show money at the immigration?

 In theory, yes.
 It is the law.
 But it’s not implemented all the time.
-Lately, they have been a bit stricter as part of their crackdown on begpackers.
+Lately, they have been a bit stricter.

 Our team has been in and out of Thailand recently but none of us were asked how much we carry.
 But it would help to just comply, just in case.

 It doesn’t need to be in baht.
-It can be any currency as long as its equivalent value is 10,000 baht.
+It can be any currency as long as it has the equivalent value.

-This travel guide is a work in progress.
+This travel guide with Bangkok itinerary is a work in progress.
 If you have something to add or you spot something that needs updating, let us know in the comments section below!